Baby Blues

 Diagnosis Of Baby Blues

-Baby blues are not clinically recognized as a separate diagnosis.
-However, it is identified as “depressive disorder not otherwise specified” or “adjustment disorder with depressed mood”.
+Baby blues are not clinically recognized as a distinct medical diagnosis.
+However, they may be classified under broader categories such as “depressive disorder not otherwise specified” or “adjustment disorder with depressed mood.”

 But if the depressive symptoms continue even after 2 weeks, it may meet the criteria for postpartum depression.
 In such cases, it is crucial to consult a healthcare professional and seek medical treatment.
 In extreme cases, the symptoms of psychosis may also be present—indicating the onset of postpartum psychosis.